alaneicker/javascript-form-validator/README.md

 ### Validation Response Object
-The `FormValidator.validate()` API returns a validation response object containg validation data associated with each form field from the original form data object.
+The `FormValidator.validate()` API returns a validation response object containing validation data associated with each form field from the original form data object.

 Note: Only form fields with errors return an `message` property.
 ```json